bavish03/Currency-Converter/README.md

 1. Networking: Uses Java's HttpURLConnection to make external requests.
 2. API Integration: Communicates with the ExchangeRate-API to get live data.
 3. JSON Parsing: Employs the GSON library to instantly translate the raw data stream into usable Java objects for calculation.

+To compile the code, run the below code in your terminal: javac -cp "lib/gson-2.13.2.jar" CurrencyConverter.java

+Followed by:
+java -cp "lib/gson-2.10.1.jar;."
+CurrencyConverter